eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/dot-location/README.md

 ### property

-The `"property"` option requires the dot to be on the same line as the property.
+The default `"property"` option requires the dot to be on the same line as the property.

 Examples of **incorrect** code for the `"property"` option: